Momentum Indicators

 TRIX Formula:

-- Step 2: Calculate the second EMA of the previously calculated EMA.
+- Step 2: Calculate EMA of above calculated EMA (in step 1).

-- Step 3: Calculate the third EMA of the second EMA.
+- Step 3: Calculate EMA of above calculated EMA (in step 2).

 TRIX = [(Triple EMAtoday - Triple EMAyesterday) / Triple EMAyesterday] × 100